ZaqQureshi/HomeChallenge/README.md

 2. Search a person By Id
 3. Search persons by Name

-You Can clone the Project using git And Run it Using Can use Intellij IDE.
+You can clone the project using git And run it using Intellij IDE.
 For Database use MySQL and HeidiSql IDE.
-Excute the db Scripts in HeidiSql.
+Execute the db scripts in HeidiSql.
 FrameWork: Sprint Boot, HTML and JavaScript